Balcony & Container Gardening

 Choose free-standing where possible

-For renters, free-standing planters are usually simpler than wall-mounted systems.
-They do not require drilling and can be moved if you leave.
+For renters, free-standing vertical planters are usually simpler than wall-mounted systems.
+They can be moved, cleaned and taken with you if you leave.
+They also avoid the problem of drilling into walls, fences or balcony structures.

 Think about wet weight